Chemical Hazards and Toxic Substances

 - Sampling and Analysis.
 OSHA Safety and Health Topics Page.
 Describes chemical sampling and analysis used by occupational and safety professionals to assess workplace contaminants and associated worker exposures.

-- Chemical Safety.
+- Chemicals: Managing Chemical Safety in the Workplace.
 National Institute for Occupational Safety and Health (NIOSH) Workplace Safety and Health Topic.
 Provides information on many hazardous chemicals and chemical concerns.

 - Recommendations for Chemical Protective Clothing: A Companion to the NIOSH Pocket Guide to Chemical Hazards.
 National Institute for Occupational Safety and Health (NIOSH).
 Identifies protective clothing materials appropriate for chemicals listed in this pocket guide.